luminovang/documentation/global/functions.md

 **See Also**

-[Base Application](/base/application.md) - See the documentation for base application methods and usages.
+[Core Application](/core/application.md) - See the documentation for base application methods and usages.

 > Avoid re-initializing application class if possible, always use the `app` function or grab the shared instance of your application by `Application::getInstance()`